It seems like at least once a month, some finance site puts out an article circled Millennials.

 Millennials Don’t Value Security

 While it is true that 66% of millennials between the ages of 21 and 32 have not started saving for retirement at the pace that financial advisors suggest, this isn’t to say that they aren’t looking to the future just that our priorities are different.
 At 26, I opened my personal Roth IRA last year.
-A lot of this was because I recently completed my Master’s degree and had no extra income to invest into the future when I was living on $1,300 a month in one of the nation’s most expensive cities.
+A lot of this was because I recently completed my Master’s degree and had no extra income to invest in the future when I was living on $1,300 a month in one of the nation’s most expensive cities.

 Once I left school, the important thing in life was to make sure that my crippling student loan debt didn’t outrun me.
 Even though I opened my IRA last year, I didn’t cap it, and although it’s on my list to do this year, if I want to get into a house, saving for that is going to come before saving for 2055.

 When it comes to security, the lower rate of 401k’s for millennials is often used to justify it.
 That being said, millennials are more often than not freelance.
 This means that many of the booming industries, specifically tech, are opting for contract work over full-time employees.
 So what does this mean?
 It means that depending on your contracting company.
 You may not even have the option for 401k or other benefits.
 Which, in my opinion, puts that saving very low on my radar.

 Millennials are Lazy and Entitled